ctb/titus-blog/src/2014-how-good-is-megahit.rst

 Sherine Awad and I tried it out.

 tl; dr?
-MEGAHIT seems pretty awesome to me, although IDBA and SPAdes still seem to beat it by a bit.
+MEGAHIT seems pretty awesome to me, although IDBA and SPAdes still seem to beat it by a bit on the actual assembly results.

 Installing MEGAHIT
 ------------------